 The Audit Committee has adopted a policy that requires advance approval of all audit, audit-related tax services and other services performed by the independent auditor.
 The policy provides for pre-approval by the Audit Committee of specifically defined audit and non-audit services.
 Unless the specific service has been previously pre-approved with respect to that year, the Audit Committee must approve the permitted service before the independent auditor is engaged.
-The Audit Committee pre-approved all of the audit and audit-related services provided to the Company by KPMG LLP in fiscal year 2020.
+The Audit Committee pre-approved, or approved before the engagement of the independent auditor, all of the audit and audit-related services provided to the Company by Deloitte & Touche LLP in fiscal year 2021 and by KPMG LLP in fiscal year 2020.